 The ISO 20022 standard was developed by ISO (International Organization for Standardization), which is the world’s largest developer of voluntary International Standards.

-The ISO 20022 payment messages are managed on behalf of ISO by SWIFT (the Society for Worldwide Interbank Financial Telecommunication), through a common dictionary of terminology known as the Financial Repository.
+The ISO 20022 standard is managed on behalf of ISO by SWIFT (the Society for Worldwide Interbank Financial Telecommunication) as the Registration Authority for ISO 20022.

 Why is Payments Canada implementing ISO 20022 in Canada?

-By adopting ISO 20022, Canadian payments system users will benefit from:
+By adopting ISO 20022, Canadian payment systems users will benefit from:

 - Enhanced Remittance data: ISO 20022 addresses the current need in Canada for more remittance information to support automated reconciliation and straight-through processing.
 That means more information – such as information from multiple invoices – can be sent with a single electronic payment, reducing the need for manual intervention and re-keying of data, making business processes more efficient.